 Inclusion Criteria

-The following are the inclusion criteria:
+The following are the inclusion criteria and must be:

-Direct care for clientele in the psychiatric unit.

-Licensed practice nurses and registered nurses.

-Psychiatric mental health registered nurses working at the project site.
+A licensed practice nurse (LPN) working in Psychiatric Mental Health Home Care.

+A registered nurse (RN) working in Psychiatric Mental Health Home Care.

+Providing direct patient care.

+Willing to complete the entire project.

+Able to speak and write in English.

 Exclusion Criteria

-The PI will use the following criterion to exclude individuals from participating in the project:Nurses not working at the project site.
+The PI will use the following criterion to exclude individuals from participating in the project and are:

+Not a licensed practice nurse (LPN) working in Psychiatric Mental Health Home Care.

+Not a registered nurse (RN) working in Psychiatric Mental Health Home Care.

-Those who are not involved with direct patient care in the psychiatric unit.
+Do not provide direct patient care.

-Administrative personnel.
+Not willing to complete the entire project.

+Not able to speak and write in English.

 Ethical Considerations

 Ethical considerations are fundamental to the success of any scholarly project, particularly one involving human participants.
 This project will focus on a cultural competence educational intervention for psychiatric mental health registered nurses, aiming to improve mental health service delivery for diverse patient populations and levels of cultural competence.
 The principal investigator will adhere to ethical tenets, ensuring that participants are protected, respected, and fully informed about their involvement in the study.
 The primary ethical considerations in this project include informed consent, beneficence, respect for secrecy and confidentiality, and respect for privacy.
 The PI will ensure that the participants are not harmed, are adequately informed about the project, and understand the risks and benefits of participating in the study.
 The following are the ethical considerations the PI will uphold throughout the project.